ajskateboarder/ajskateboarder.github.io/notes/scratch-net-analysis/index.md

   <img src="./some-aj-nodes.png" alt="Some nodes from aj🛹er network" />
 </figure>

 There are a few known type of usernames on Scratch: the miscellaneous ones, ones involving any animal, and the "aesthetic" ones.
-From what I've seen on other social media, no other platform has these silly aesthetic usernames in such abundance.
+From what I've seen on other social media, no other platform has these "aesthetic" usernames in such abundance.
 They usually consist of replacing vowels with "x", using extra vowels (usually i), and/or using extra dashes.
 Usually, it doesn't even take a *single step* to reach a follower that meets these qualifications.

 \[todo..\]